-Fit for Duty helps us determine whether workers have the physical capacity to perform job roles.
+Fit for Duty helps to determine whether workers have the requisite physical capacity to safely perform job roles.
 Workers in industries such as mining, building and construction, transport & logistics, labour and warehousing, perform various physically demanding roles.
 Fit for Duty programs for these industries create a workforce with adequate levels of strength, fitness and conditioning, to withstand these physical demands.
 The programs themselves can involve physical screening processes, which help identify workers at a high risk of workplace injury, and physical training programs, which train workers toward the demands of the job.

 - Decreased injury risk for workers;

 - Improved compliance with discrimination legislation;

 - Improved compliance with occupational health and safety legislation;